Alexandre-io/verdaccio-ldap/README.md

     type: ldap
     # Only required if you are fetching groups that do not have a "cn" property. defaults to "cn"
     groupNameAttribute: "ou"
+    # Optional, default false.
+    cache:
+      # max credentials to cache (default to 100 if cache is enabled)
+      size: 100
+      # cache expiration in seconds (default to 300 if cache is enabled)
+      expire: 300
     client_options:
       url: "ldaps://ldap.example.com"
       # Only required if you need auth to bind